-When starting from a clean disk array (after a "Clear Video Disks" from the EVS maintenance menu), the XT[2]+ server is recording first on RAID #0 until this one is full, then on RAID #1 and finally on RAID #2.
-It is therefore normal to see activity only on some disks depending on how much material (clips and record trains) is stored on the server.
+When starting from a clean disk array (after a "Clear Video Disks" from the EVS maintenance menu), the XT[2] server is recording first on RAID #0 until this one is full, then on RAID #1 and finally on RAID #2.
+It is therefore normal to see activity only on 5, 10 or 15 disks depending on how much material (clips and record trains) is stored on the server.